Municipal council (France): Communes with 1000 or more inhabitants

-Special Cases of Paris, Lyon and Marseilles
+Special Cases of Paris, Lyon and Marseille

-The three largest cities in France – Paris, Marseilles and Lyon – are divided into electoral areas, corresponding to an arrondissement in Paris and Lyon, or formed by combining two arrondissements in the same area for Marseilles.
+The three largest cities in France – Paris, Marseille and Lyon – are divided into electoral areas, corresponding to an arrondissement in Paris and Lyon, or formed by combining two arrondissements in the same area for Marseille.

 Each of these sectors elect, following the voting procedure of cities with more than 1,000 residents, municipal councilors Seats for arrondissements councilors are then distributed according to the same rules between list members not appointed to council.
 All the councilors elected in each electoral area form the council of the arrondissement.
 The town of Paris is, since 1964, a unique case, being at the same time both a commune and a department, it is represented by only one deliberative assembly, called the council of Paris, which has both the role of a municipal council and a general council.
 The Mayor of Paris also serves as Chairman of the General Council of the department of Paris.